Acute Hepatic Porphyria

 The following specialty medications are available at Accredo, a specialty pharmacy for Acute Hepatic Porphyria .

 Financial assistance is available to support your drug costs including manufacturer and community programs.
 Accredo specialists are available to assist in finding the right program(s) for you.

 Life-saving specialty medication can be expensive.
 Learn how the Accredo teams help individuals find ways to afford the medication they need to survive in this video.

-There are many organizations that support research and advocacy for familial hypercholesterolemia as well as patient information on heart disease.
+There are many organizations that support research and advocacy for Acute Hepatic Porphyria.
 See below for a few of those organizations.

 - American Porphyria Foundation | 866-273-3635

 Accredo’s Acute Hepatic Porphyria team is dedicated to serving you and we understand the complexity of your condition.
 Our specialty-trained clinicians are available 24 hours a day, seven days a week, to answer any questions.

 Accredo supports patients with chronic and complex conditions and helps them live their best life.
 Watch our video to learn why we do what we do for our patients.